Online Learning: A Modern Introduction Using Convex Optimization: History Bits

 \section{History Bits}

-The specific shape of Theorem~\ref{thm:o2b} is new, but I wouldn't be surprised if it appeared somewhere in the literature.
+The specific shape of Theorem~\ref{thm:o2b} is new, but I would not be surprised if it appeared somewhere in the literature.
 In particular, the uniform averaging is from \citet{Cesa-BianchiCG04}, but was proposed for the absolute loss in \citet{BlumKL99}.
-The non-uniform averaging of Example~\ref{ex:non_uniform_o2b} is from \citet{Zhang04b}, even if there it is not proposed explicitly as an online-to-batch conversion.
-Instead, the non-uniform averaging of Example~\ref{ex:non_uniform_o2b_strongly} is from \citet{LacosteSB12}, but again there is not proposed as an online-to-batch conversion.
-The basic idea of solving the problem of SVM with OSD and online-to-batch conversion of Example~\ref{ex:non_uniform_o2b_strongly} was the Pegasos algorithm~\citep{Shalev-ShwartzSS07}, for many years the most used optimizer for SVMs.
+The non-uniform averaging of Example~\ref{ex:non_uniform_o2b} is from \citet{Zhang04b}, even though not proposed explicitly as an online-to-batch conversion.

-A more recent method to do online-to-batch conversion has been introduced in \citet{Cutkosky19}, that independently rediscovered and generalized the averaging method in \citet{Nesterov15}.
-This new method allows to prove the convergence of the last iterate rather than the one of the weighted average, with a small change in any online learning algorithm.
+A more recent method for online-to-batch conversion was introduced in \citet{Cutkosky19}, which independently rediscovered and generalized the averaging method in \citet{Nesterov15}.
+This new method allows us to prove the convergence of the last iterate rather than that of the weighted average, with a small change in any online learning algorithm.

 Theorem~\ref{thm:o2b_high_prob} is from \citet{Cesa-BianchiCG04}, but here I used a second concentration to state it in terms of the competitor's true risk rather than its empirical risk.
-Theorem~\ref{thm:agnostic_pac_finite} is nothing else than the Agnostic PAC learning guarantee for ERM for hypothesis classes with finite cardinality. \citet{Cesa-BianchiCG04} gives also an alternative procedure to select a single hypothesis among the $T$ generated during the online procedure that does not require splitting the data in training and validation.
+Theorem~\ref{thm:agnostic_pac_finite} is just the Agnostic PAC learning guarantee for \ac{ERM} for hypothesis classes with finite cardinality. \citet{Cesa-BianchiCG04} also gives an alternative procedure to select a single hypothesis among the $T$ generated during the online procedure that does not require splitting the data in training and validation.
 However, the obtained guarantee matches the one we have proved.